Associate in Science

 Program Outcomes

-Upon successful completion of the Information Technology Program – Administrative Assistant Concentration – General Track, students are able to:
+Upon successful completion of the Business Technology: Administrative Assistant concentration, students are able to:

-• Read, write, discuss and think critically about topics and ideas in information and/or office technology.
+• Read, write, discuss and think critically about topics in business.

-• Analyze ethical issues and apply ethical standards in the performance of responsibilities in a variety of information and office technology careers.
+• Analyze ethical issues and apply ethical standards in the performance of responsibilities in various office positions.

-• Synthesize information from communications, information technology, office technology, and business to provide customer service and solve business problems.
+• Synthesize information from communications and provide appropriate customer service and solve business problems.

-• Assume positions in a variety of information and office technology careers.
+• Assume positions in a variety of business or municipal office settings.

 • Transfer to baccalaureate programs.